Kipstz/Tree-BeamMP-Plugin/README.md

 - `Tree.Debug(...)` - Debug logging with table support
 - `Tree.GetInfo()` - Framework version and loaded files info
 - `Tree.LoadLib(name)` - Load native library from lib/ directory

+## Example

+An example plugin is included in the root directory.
+To use it, simply move the `example/` folder out of the Tree-BeamMP-Plugin directory.

 ## License